 Below you'll find my online portfolio.
-I designed and hand coded this site to align with WCAG 2.1 guidelines and to showcase principals of inclusivity and universal design.
+I designed and hand coded this site to align with WCAG 2.1 guidelines and to showcase principles of inclusivity and universal design.
 It's set in Tiresias, a font for people with low vision, and Sylexiad, a font for people with dyslexia.
 You can scroll through the projects below, or you can click on the menu items above to go straight to any section.
 I view accessible design as a process of communication, not a static goal.
 So, if you have any questions or comments about this site, please don't hesitate to contact me at the link below.

 I started my career as a teacher of English as a Second Language.
 Although I enjoyed working with people from all over the world, after a decade of traveling and teaching I was ready for a change.
 In 2014, I began working as a freelance educational writer, and soon began to gravitate toward technical writing.
 As a self-starter with a love of language and a knack for explaining things to others, this was a natural fit for me.